romanpauk/fluidstore/readme.md

     auto delta = data.extract_delta();

     // serialize delta, as the types look 'normal', using boost::serialization should work
-    // the extracted delta will contain what is required to add 33 to data[1][2].
+    // the extracted delta will contain metadata to add 33 to data[1][2].

     // send to PC 2
 }